team33/thekraken/README.txt

     1. Make sure the client is running (and folding)
-    2. Determine client's "home" directory; run (as root; on Ubuntu prepend with "sudo"):
+    2. Determine client's "home" directory; run (as root; on Ubuntu prepend with 'sudo'):

        stat /proc/$(ps auxw | awk '/FahCo[^[]/ { print $2 ; exit }' )/exe | head -1 | cut -f 3 -d \`  | sed s=cores.*\$=cores/=

-       It should return path, such as: "/var/lib/fahclient/cores/".
+       It should return path, such as: '/var/lib/fahclient/cores/'.
        Make note of this path.

     3. Stop the client
-    4. Run (as root; on Ubuntu prepend with "sudo"):
+    4. Run (as root; on Ubuntu prepend with 'sudo'):

        thekraken -i path-determined-in-step-2

        Doing so should result in something along the following:

-       $ sudo thekraken -i /var/lib/fahclient/cores/
+       $ thekraken -i /var/lib/fahclient/cores/
        thekraken: The Kraken 0.4 (compiled Tue Apr 12 20:27:47 MDT 2011 by fah@tentacle)
        thekraken: Processor affinity wrapper for Folding@Home
        thekraken: The Kraken comes with ABSOLUTELY NO WARRANTY; licensed under GPLv2
        thekraken: performing installation to /var/lib/fahclient/cores/
        thekraken: descend into /var/lib/fahclient/cores/www.stanford.edu and all other subdirectories [Y/n]?

-       If path appears correct, confirm with "y" and press Enter.
+       If path appears correct, confirm with 'y' and press Enter.
 This should result in something along the following:

        thekraken: /var/lib/fahclient/cores/www.stanford.edu/~pande/Linux/AMD64/Core_a3.fah/FahCore_a3: wrapper succesfully installed